Blackball Pool Rules !

 The cue ball is smaller.
 The white is 1/8th of an inch less in width to enable it alone to return to a player through the mechanism of coin-operated machines should it accidentally be potted during a frame of blackball pool.

-It is the small size of the cue ball which has determined the configuration of cues used to play blackball.
+It is the small size of the cue ball which has influenced the configuration of cues used to play blackball.

 For consistency, the smaller cue ball is still used when the game is played on tables without a coin mechanism, a so-called ‘free-play’ table.